 As a leader in placement and search services for independent schools, Carney, Sandoe & Associates pledges itself to increasing the number of women in leadership roles as part of our commitment to diversity, equity, and inclusion.

-We believe in the importance of this work because our schools and their students benefit when leadership teams represent a balance in terms of gender.
+We believe in the importance of this work because our schools and their students benefit when leadership teams represent a balance in terms of gender and identity.
 Historically, the percentage of women represented in those teams—especially at the head of school level—has remained at an unacceptably low level (with the exception of schools for girls).